 The doctoral theses are based on publications in international journals with referee practice.
 The theses have typically received a high grade from the reviewers.
-Several doctoral and Master's theses have received prizes for their high quality.
+Several doctoral and Master's theses have won prizes for their high quality.

 During the Master's thesis project, the student will learn scientific thinking, theory, skills for data acquisition, analysis, and statistics, as well as scientific writing skills.
-Almost all Master's projects have so far resulted in an international publication with the student as one of the authors.
+Almost all Master's projects so far have resulted in an international publication where the student is one of the authors.
 We think this is a fair and motivating deal both for the student and the supervisor.
-This also provides an opportunity to include the publication in the PhD thesis if the student wishes to continue to post-graduate studies, giving the studies a jump start.
+This also provides an opportunity to include the publication in the PhD thesis if the student wishes to continue to postgraduate studies, giving the studies a jump start.
 The high quality of the Master's theses supervised at CBRU is reflected in the high grades as well as in the awards granted to these theses.
 If you are interested in preparing your Master's thesis at CBRU, please, check our research topics and be in touch with us!

 All teaching is tightly integrated with research.
-In the MEG hands-on course, for instance, each post-graduate student takes part in the data recording and analysis under expert supervision.
+In the MEG hands-on course, for instance, each postgraduate student takes part in the data recording and analysis under expert supervision.
 The data collected in this course is utilized for a publication in an international refereed journal, in which the students are co-authors.
 Thus, the teaching and research form a symbiotic interplay, which is motivating for both the student and the supervisor as well as a guarantee of high quality.